withastro/astro/.changeset/shaggy-socks-glow.md

 'astro': patch
 ---

-fix scroll restoration issue on webKit browsers
+Fixed view transition issue on webKit browsers that prevented scrolling to #fragments